Lifestyle

 However, there’s no assistance to help with day-to-day life.
 Thus, independent living is better for seniors who feel uncomfortable living alone but can tend to their basic needs and function without the help of others.

-Whereas assisted living facilities provide around-the-clock care.
-They provide assistance such as meal prep, house cleaning, transportation, and also bathing and grooming needs.
-Staff members will even routinely check in on residents to make sure they’re okay and if they need anything at all.
+Whereas, assisted living facilities provide around-the-clock care.
+Some of the benefits of assisted living include meal prep, house cleaning, transportation, and also bathing and grooming assistance.
+Staff members will even routinely check in on residents to make sure they’re okay and ask if they need anything at all.

-Assisted living is, therefore, best for seniors who are unable to live alone but don’t need any type of intrusive nursing care.
+Therefore, moving to assisted living facility might be the best option for seniors who can no longer live independently but don’t require extensive nursing care.
 After all, the objective of assisted living facilities is to provide support and act as the primary caregiver.
 That way, it relieves the family of that duty and decreases overall stress.

 Which Is Right For Your Loved One?